kaiAsmOne/Netscaler/README.md

 ## Folder: WAF/SignatureManagement

-<small>This folder currently contains two scripts that can run or *nix or macOS
+<small>This folder currently contains two scripts that can run on *nix or macOS

 Since i am running macOS you need to modify the shell to bash as instructed in the script if you are on a *nix based OS</small>